 When you cross the street at these locations, press the button to turn on the high-intensity light and let people driving or cycling know you’re crossing.

 Flashing beacons are suited where many people cross the road, drivers rarely stop, and a pedestrian signal isn’t essential.

 Watch a video about how the beacons work.

 In 2012, the City completed its first-ever pedestrian safety study.
 Since then, the majority of priority locations highlighted in the report have received engineering improvements and safety measures such as countdown timers, LED lighting, left turn changes, and slower walk speeds.
 Work on all 44 locations is expected to be complete by the end of 2014.

-- Walking Pedestrian: This light means cross the street if it is safe to do so within the painted crosswalk lines
+The walking pedestrian light means cross the street within the painted crosswalk lines if it is safe.

-- Flashing Hand: The flashing amber hand warns that it's too late to begin crossing if you haven't yet started.
-Wait until the walking pedestrian light is shown before crossing the street
+The flashing hand means it's too late to crossing if you haven't already started so wait until the next walking pedestrian light.

-- Steady Hand: A steady hand means don't cross the street.
-Wait until the walking pedestrian light is displayed before crossing
+The steady hand means don't cross and wait until the next walking pedestrian light.